Madhumad36/CLI-Calculator-python/README.md

 ## Features
 - User-friendly command-line interface
 - Supports all four basic operations
+- Handles division by zero and invalid operators
-- Continuous loop until the user selects the exit option
+- Continuous loop until the user selects the exit option.

-## Technologies Used
-- Python 3.x
-- VS Code, Terminal
+## How it works
+- Lets the user choose an operation (1–4).
+- Takes two numbers as input.
+- Gives back the result.
+- Keeps running until you select the exit option (5).

 ## How to Run
 1. Ensure Python is installed on your system.